eduuh/blog/content/en/workshops/bash/bashcli.md

 ---
-title: "Bashscripting"
+title: "Basic Linux Concepts"
 date: 2020-04-11T16:02:40+03:00
 draft: false
 linktitle: "The Basic Linux Workshop"
 title: "Learn Basic CLI Concepts"
 description: "Bash CLI from Zero to Hero!.
 The basic of linux system and the command line."

-categories: ["comandline","linux"]
+tags: ['cli']
-tags: ["productivity","bash"]
+series: ['bash']

 image : images/bash/bash.png
 author: eduuh # author name
-authorEmoji:  🤖# emoji for subtitle, summary meta data
+authorEmoji:  🤖
 authorImage: "/images/edd.jpg" # image path in the static folder
 authorImageUrl: "" # your image url.
 We use `authorImageUrl` first.
 If not set, we use `authorImage`.
 authorDesc: Selftaught Web and Mobile Developer # author description